|Home||Tube Rental Rates & Prices||Tubing

 a detailed listing of River Flows and River Levels provide by the USGS (United

 at various Gages along the entire length of the Guadalupe River, Click this Link and scroll down to the Guadalupe River Basin.

-Canyon Lake Dam and is measured in "Cubic Feet Per Second" or CFS.
-Refer to the following chart below to
+Canyon Lake Dam Flood Gates and is measured in "Cubic Feet Per Second" or CFS.
+Refer to the following River Tubing Levels Reference Chart

-determine the current river conditions measured in "cfs" in the River Levels Box above.
+below to determine the current river conditions / flows measured in "cfs" by comparing this Chart with the River Levels Box above.